edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

 ## 🎯 Introduction

 **Objective:**
-This analysis combines exploratory data analysis, visualization, and storytelling to uncover actionable insights into developer compensation trends in the U.S.
+This analysis combines exploratory data analysis, visualizations, and storytelling to uncover actionable insights into developer compensation trends in the U.S.

 **Key Question:**
-*What should aspiring developers focus on in order to maximize their market value in the USA?*
+*How Developers can to maximize their income in the U.S.A tech industry?*

 ---